jocamar/jocamar/README.md

 ### Hi there, I'm João Marinheiro 👋

-I'm a passionate software engineer with an interest in all things game development and computer graphics.
-I love developing games and game engines and I've made quite a few.
+I'm a gameplay programmer at Ubisoft with my main areas of interest being AI, game engines and computer graphics.
+I love developing games and engines and I've made quite a few.

-✈️ I'm currently working on __Windward Rush__, an old school arcade air racing game that brings back the fun couch multiplayer moments of games like Freaky Flyers and Diddy Kong Racing.
+✈️ I'm also currently working on __Windward Rush__, an old school arcade air racing game that brings back the fun couch multiplayer moments of games like Freaky Flyers and Diddy Kong Racing.

 __My main areas of expertise:__
 * 🤖 Godot Engine